byteReaper77/byteReaper77/README.md

 - Integrate AI to automate exploit generation and fuzzing processes
 ---

-## 🚀 What’s Next?
+🚀 What’s Next?
-I am currently developing elite offensive cyber weaponry frameworks and tools that will include:
+I am actively developing a suite of elite offensive cyber weaponry frameworks and tools that will be exclusively released on my dedicated platform.
+Key upcoming projects include:

-- Sophisticated exploit frameworks with automated PoC generation
+Kernel Subsystem Fuzzer with Auto-Exploit capabilities

-- AI-powered fuzzers and kernel bypass suites
+UEFI Bootkit with Secure Boot bypass techniques

-- Advanced network attack tools and stealthy zero-day exploit kits
+Cross-VM Microarchitectural Attack leveraging SR-IOV technology

-These will be released soon via my dedicated platform.
+...and many more advanced offensive tools designed to push the boundaries of cybersecurity.

 ---